Date Updated: 08/23/2025

 • Am I a candidate for surgery?
 Why or why not?

-• Are there additional self-care steps that might help?
+• Are there more self-care steps that might help?

-• I have other medical problems.
+• I have other medical conditions.
 How can I manage these along with hemorrhoids?

 Don't hesitate to ask other questions.